Ann Arbor Public Schools’ $1 Billion Upgrade Continues and 4 More Things Parents Should Know in 2025

 Despite pushback from community stakeholders, Ann Arbor Public Schools took divisive measures to balance its 2024-25 budget following a projected $20.4 million funding gap.
 The deficit resulted in a reduction in staff by 6 percent as well as cuts to programs like world language, among other cost-saving measures.

-While AAPS Community Recreation and Education has been serving the adults and youth of the district for nearly 100 years, the programming is constantly being updated.
-The department is independently funded, but maintains a close partnership with the district.
+While AAPS Community Recreation and Education has been serving the adults and youth of the district for nearly 100 years, programming is constantly being updated.
+The department is independently funded but maintains a close partnership with the district.

-The organization has five divisions: Team sports, lifelong learning, early childhood, before and after care, and administration.
-New programming for kids includes private chess lessons and acrylic painting.
+The organization has five divisions: team sports, lifelong learning, early childhood, before and after care and administration.
+New programming for kids includes a Super Bowl Cooking Workshop, HockeyTots, Introduction to Mandolin and more.

 Follow Metro Parent on Instagram.